 - Employees are still to blame was a top inhibitor for effective defenses in the CDR report, plus a low level of security awareness alongside too much data for cyber security teams to analyze using ineffective security solutions.
 Hard not to read change in these conditions and one example is providing Self Audits for employees for deterrence and detection of insider threats and account compromise.
 This innovation came from a Gurucul customer, a forward thinking CISO that other CISOs are now expanding its use to partners and customers with identity-based access to their environments.

-In summary, the CDR notes that user centric security including UBA, plus CASBs are top growth areas and we at Gurucul could not agree more.
+In summary, the CDR notes that user centric security including User Behavior Analytics, plus CASBs are top growth areas and we at Gurucul could not agree more.
 Step back and review how you secure identity as a perimeter and threat plane.
 Once a user logins in, what user behavior analytics are you leveraging, and have you reduced your excess access risks and access outliers?